shaps80/Snippex/README.md

 Everything is well documented, with full HTML documentation provided (thanks to appledoc) and there's even unit tests to ensure things work as expected as this code grows.

-I hope you find this useful and if you do, drop me a line on twitter @shaps or email shaps80@me.com I love to hear from fellow developers :)
+I hope you find this useful and if you do, drop me a line on twitter <http://twitter.com/shaps>[@shaps] or email shaps80@me.com
+I love to hear from fellow developers :)

 P.s. if you don't like something, make sure your critism's are constructive please :)